 You will receive help from a lot of different professionals when buying your home.
-Your home inspector will tell you whether a home's furnace is in proper working order.
-Your Clever Partner Agent will show you how you can qualify for a $1,000 home buyers rebate.
+Your home inspector will tell you whether a home’s furnace is in proper working order.
+Your Clever Partner Agent will let you know if you can qualify for Clever Cash Back.

 But what does the title company do?
 How do the professionals working at your title company protect your best interests?
 How do they make their money?